-I will be hanging out in Mexico with Julieta, my nephew and my Dad.
+I will be hanging out in Mexico with my youngest, my nephew and my Dad.
 We aren’t going to a resort or anything like that.
 There will still be grocery shopping, cooking, cleaning and laundry but at such a different pace.
 I can’t wait to spend the days at the river reading while the kids go fishing.
 I love hiking in Mexico but I hope my feet hold up!
 Or even just hanging out at home reading and being a little lazy.
 Maybe we’ll jump on the bus and go to the next two bigger cities/towns to shop and look around.
 I am so excited!
 I am posting in advance so I hope everything works while I am gone as getting WiFi may be difficult there or I may have to go to the “internet cafe”.
 I am so used to using technology everyday that I can’t imagine being without it.
 I hope I can find a way to use instagram!

 I really enjoy making breakfast casseroles because it’s just easier (even though I miss pancake weekends when my kids were young).
 This one was really good.

 I tried to be healthier by using wheat bread but when I was trying to pack for vacation and realized that nothing fit I realized that using the wheat bread didn’t help me at all!
 Apparently I should do exercise too!
 And make much better food choices!

 Sausage Breakfast Casserole